Spotting Housing Scams

 What to do if you have been scammed?

 Prevention is always better than trying to recover from a scam after the fact.
-But if you have been scammed, here are some things we recommend you do:
+But if you have been scammed, we recommend you report the incident to the following:

 Speak with Housing Services staff: